Anastomose/GF_Repo/_sources/bananabar.rst.txt

 Place rack in the middle of the oven and preheat to 350 F, grease 8-inch pan.

-Combine dry ingredients and whisk separately.
-Mix wets in mixer, save mashed banana for last.
+Combine dry ingredients and whisk separately. :guilabel: `BAKING SODA!
+SODA! *NOT* BAKING POWDER`

+Make sure butter is soft/room temp.
+Whip together butter and sugar, add eggs, mix well.
+Add vanilla, lemon juice, and then mashed banana last.

-Combine wet and dry.
+Combine wet and dry in the mixer.

 Bake 25 to 30 minutes until center is cooked.

-*Make Frosting*
-Combine ingredients, whip until smooth.
+Frosting
+**********

+In a 4 C glass measuring cup zest the orange

+Add juice, oil, vanilla extract, and salt.

+Begin adding powdered sugar, whisking to create the frosting.

+Frosting is a little on the runny side, stick in the fridge to stiffen prior to spreading for a nice even distribution on the bars.

 Spread over cooled bars.